 Dr. Honarvar is an ecologist and conservation biologist who has been working on Bioko Island since 2008 and was the Research Director of Bioko Biodiversity Protection Program.
 Honarvar has recently accepted a faculty position at Indiana University – Purdue University Fort Wayne where she continues her work on Bioko Island.
 Her research focus includes sea turtle ecology, population biology, and conservation, and on the Drill Project.
 Honarvar has also established the Bioko Heirloom, a self-sustaining micro-enterprising project that helps local women in small villages generate income by handcrafting jewelry from indigenous materials.
 Honarvar received her Ph.D. from Drexel University, a M.Sc. from the University of Pennsylvania, and an engineering degree in biotechnology from the Hogeschool Utrecht in The Netherlands.
 She has 13 years experience working on marine turtles and primates in Central America and Africa.

-Lisa Sinclair has worked on Bioko Island since 2012, collecting important behavioral data on the drill monkeys while managing a sea turtle research camp and is now a graduate student at Indiana Purdue Fort Wayne University.
+Lisa Sinclair has worked on Bioko Island since 2012, collecting behavioral data on the drill monkeys while managing a sea turtle research camp and is now a graduate student at Indiana Purdue Fort Wayne University.
 After receiving a BS in Biology from George Mason University, Lisa has worked with a wide variety of wildlife from marine mammals and sea turtles to, more recently, endangered bats across the Eastern and Midwestern United States.
 At home in the rugged rain forests of Bioko, she spends months every season tracking Bioko drills and is one of the few people who have had the pleasure to study them in the wild.
 She hopes to help better understand their behavior and ecology in order to aid in the conservation and research of these incredible animals.

 Demetrio Bocuma Meñe